cristian-guerrero/legion-go-tricks/README.md

 - Nobara tends to run cutting edge brand new kernels, and makes other frequent changes to the OS
   - This often leads to updates introducing bugs or breaking features on the Legion Go
 - Due to no read-only root FS, easier to accidentally mess up your device and put it into a borked state
-- Nobara is run by one dev, GloriousEggroll (same guy behind GE-Proton)
+- Nobara is basically run by one dev, GloriousEggroll (same guy behind GE-Proton), along with a few helpers
   - While GloriousEggroll does excellent work, Nobara is understaffed and it will sometimes be difficult to get help or support if you run into problems
 - Only Desktop is KDE, so if you prefer Gnome, you'll have to look elsewhere or manually install + manage it.